knative/docs/docs/install/installing-istio.md

 ```

 If both the custom service and deployment are labeled with `custom: custom-local-gateway`, not the default
-`istio: cluster-local-gateway`, you need to update gateway instance `cluster-local-gateway` in `knative-serving` namespace:
+`istio: cluster-local-gateway`, you need to update gateway instance `cluster-local-gateway` in the `knative-serving` namespace:

 ```shell
 kubectl edit gateway cluster-local-gateway -n knative-serving